 - Have completed at least 105 credits of the required 180 credits for a bachelor's degree.
 This is equivalent to junior standing.

 - A 3.25 grade point average for completed undergraduate coursework.
 The courses that will apply to the graduate degree must be 3.0 or better.

 - Approval of the Horticulture Chair of Graduate Program.

 - Agreement of a Horticulture graduate faculty member to serve as major professor/thesis advisor.

 - Identify a faculty member willing to serve as your AMP and graduate advisor.

-- Work with your faculty advisor to develop your proposed MS thesis research plan and a tentative program of study that includes the nine credits that will apply towards the graduate degree.
+- Work with your faculty advisor to develop your proposed MS thesis research plan and a tentative program of study that includes the 12 credits that will apply towards the graduate degree.

-- Apply to the Graduate School using the Accelerated Master's Platform by August 31 for admission into the AMP in fall term of your senior year.
+- Apply to the Graduate School using the Accelerated Master's Platform for admission into the AMP in fall term of your senior year.

 Senior undergraduate year

 - Continue to work with your graduate advisor to plan or conduct your thesis research and finalize your graduate program of study.